twitchy-ears/org-nanowrimo-setup-mode/README.md

 # Bugs:

-This mode relies on ```outline-hide-body``` to setup its sidebar to only show headings in its left pane and ```org-tree-to-indirect-buffer``` to only show the section you're editing in the right pane.
+This mode relies on ```outline-hide-body``` to setup its sidebar to only show headings in its left pane and an indirect buffer in the right (editing) pane.
 However this means if you are adding things to the end of the edited section (the indirect buffer) then you will get updates appearing in the left pane after the ... that ```outline-hide-body``` leaves at the end of its narrowed regions, since these exist between the narrowed selections (I think) they appear straight in the buffer.

 The best way to avoid this is to end every subtree with an [Org drawer](https://orgmode.org/manual/Drawers.html) on its own, then you'll always be editing above that, and hence not messing up the outline view, so at the end of chapters write ```:END:``` and that'll fix it, it also will get filtered out by the Org to text output for your wordcount and not effect it, this is included in the example above, but explained here.